On spectra and affine strict polynomial functors: Formality and --affine algebraification

+where $\rm{Hom}_{{\cal F}}$ stands for the Hom complex (ie. we do not require that the maps preserve differentials).
+The composition law comes from the composition in Hom complexes. \end{defi} The connection between ${\cal P}_d^{af}$ and $\Gamma^d{\cal V}_X^{op}$ over a field large enough essentially follows from the classical Ext-computations of Franjou-Friedlander-Scorichenco-Suslin: \begin{prop} Assume that $|\ka|\geq d$.
+Then the assignment $V\ot\Ain\mapsto V$ extends to a quasi-isomorphism of graded categories $\Gamma^d{\cal V}_{\Ain}\simeq H^*(\Gamma^d{\cal V}_X^{op})$. \end{prop} {\bf Proof:} We need to establish a natural in $V,V'$ isomorphism of graded spaces:

+In fact, for $V=V'=\ka$ it is just [FFSS, Th.6.3.(3)].
+The general case may be obtained by a similar reasoning.
+Alternatively, we can also quickly derive Proposition 3.3 from ``the derived Kan extension''.
+Namely, from [C3, Cor.
+3.7] and the Yoneda lemma we get:

-Then by classical Ext--computations (compare [C4, Prop.
-4.1]) the cohomology category of $\Gamma^d{\cal V}_X$ is just $\Gamma^d{\cal V}_{\Ain}$.
-The main point is that we have the following analog of [C4, Th.
-4.2] \begin{theo} The identity map on objects extends to an equivalence of DG categories $\phi: \Gamma^d{\cal V}_{\Ain}\simeq \Gamma^d{\cal V}_X$. \end{theo} {\bf Proof:} The proof is conceptually similar to that of [C4, Th.
-4.2], but since there are some significant technical differences we present it in some detail.
-First of all we need a strightforward generalization of Touz\'e universal classes [T1, T3]. \begin{prop} There exist nontrivial classes
+Then our assertion follows from [FFSS, Th.
+3.10].
+However, the much stronger fact, which generalizes [C4, Th.
+4.2], holds: \begin{theo} Assume that the ground field $\ka$ has $q\geq d$ elements.
+Then the assignment $V\ot\Ain\mapsto V$ extends to a quasi-isomorphism of DG categories $\phi: \Gamma^d{\cal V}_{\Ain}\simeq \Gamma^d{\cal V}_X^{op}$. \end{theo} The proof is conceptually similar to that of [C4, Th.
+4.2], but since there are some technical differences we present it in some detail.
+First of all we need a certain generalization of Touz\'e universal classes [T1, T3]. \begin{lem} There exist classes